developer239/redux-react-native-wix-navigation-v2-with-auth/README.md

 ### Authorization

-Authorization is as minimal as possible.
-All I wanted to show, is how to navigate between public and secure application and how to keep a user logged in.
+All I wanted to show, is how to navigate between public and secured application and how to keep a user logged in.

 ### Preview